 Method 3: Restore Accidentally Quick Formatted Hard Drive Using Backups

 If you pride yourself on maintaining a regular backup schedule, you can recover files after a quick format by restoring them from a backup.
-The below walkthroughs cover the main backup utilities used by Windows.
+The walkthroughs below cover the main backup utilities used by Windows.

 Using File History